 If we had to summarize the changes in one phrase, that phrase would be remote work.

 Many companies implemented their work-from-home policies this past year, and most plan to continue this shift.
-According to Gartner’s survey, more than 80% of companies consider permitting remote work after the pandemic.
+According to Gartner’s survey, more than 80% of companies are considering permitting remote work after the pandemic.

 As so many companies will remain remote or partly remote, the outsourcing sector will be inevitably affected.